 Example:

-Let's take an example to implement Min Heap in C++:
+Let's consider an example to demonstrate the implementation of a Min Heap in C++:

 #include <iostream>